 The typical reflective essay format features:

 Essays and many other types of academic and professional papers have an introduction.
 This serves to give the reader an idea of what the essay is about.
 The same practice applies to the reflective essay.
-The introduction should contain a hook and thesis statement that will grab a reader’s attention; prompting him/her to read further.
+The introduction should contain a hook and thesis statement that will grab a reader’s attention, prompting them to read further.
 This part should, therefore, contain some interesting parts of the story.
-Give a short overview of the experience you are reflecting on in a way that will leave a reader hungry for what is contained in the rest of the essay.
+Give a short overview of the experience you are reflecting on.
+Do this in a way that will leave a reader hungry for what is contained in the rest of the essay.
 Just don’t give too much information too early.